habitat-sh/core-plans-rfcs/_RFCs/0007-deprecating-packages.md

 When we become aware that a piece of software we package in core plans has been EOL'd or the author/manufacturer otherwise stops supporting it, we will:
 * Open an RFC explaining why the plan must be deprecated
 * When that RFC is approved (though the normal RFC approval process), we must
+1) Delist the package in builder by setting it to "private" (that will make it invisible to anyone outside of the core org, as mentioned [in this issue](https://github.com/habitat-sh/builder/issues/18)
-1) Add a heading to the README of the core plan in the [core plan github repo](https://github.com/habitat-sh/core-plans)
+2) Add a heading to the README of the core plan in the [core plan github repo](https://github.com/habitat-sh/core-plans)
-2) Add some sort of indication to the core plan's view page in public Builder (this will likely require some feature work)
+3) Add some sort of indication to the core plan's view page in Builder (remember, even if it is set to private and not viewable publicly, it will still be viewable to members of the core origin) (this will likely require some feature work)

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation